curtisseizert/CUDASieve/README.md

   return 0;
 }
 ```
 The above code creates a CudaSieve object with an appropriate list of sieving primes for ranges up to ```top``` and with memory allocated for copying arrays of primes over range ```range``` as long as they are above ```bottom```.
-If the range parameter is not included, memory will not be allocated for copying back primes, but a list of sieving primes will still be generated counting functions.
+If the range parameter is not included, memory will not be allocated for copying back primes, so that is used as a precursor to calling counting functions.
 The relevant functions are:
 ```C++
   CudaSieve(uint64_t bottom, uint64_t top, uint64_t range);
   // third parameter is only necessary when copying primes